 In a stand-alone mode the indexer can operate independent of the host computer.
 Once downloaded to the non-volatile memory, motion programs can be initiated from various types of operator interfaces, such as a keypad or touchscreen, or from a switch through the auxiliary I/O inputs.
 A stand-alone stepper motor control system is often packaged with a driver and power supply and optional encoder feedback for "closed loop" applications that require stall detection and exact motor position compensation.

-Many motion applications have more than one stepper motor to control.
-In such cases a multi-axis control system is available.
+such cases a multi-axis control system is available.
 A HUB 444 networking hub, for example, may have up to four stepper drives connected to it, with each drive connected to a separate stepper motor.
 The networking hub provides coordinated movement for applications requiring a high degree of synchronization, such as circular or linear interpolation.

 Choosing a Stepper Motor and Drive